Hermes vs OpenClaw: Which is Better, Autonomous AI Agent?

 How do Hermes and OpenClaw compare on OpenRouter rankings?

 According to OpenRouter's live application rankings for the week ending 11 May 2026, OpenClaw ranked 11th by weekly active sessions among all agentic applications tracked on the platform.
 Hermes Agent ranked 28th by developer API call volume — a different metric that reflects deeper technical usage patterns.
-The two platforms serve largely complementary user personas: OpenClaw attracts operations teams seeking reliability and compliance, while Hermes attracts developers building complex, custom multi-agent pipelines.
+The two platforms serve largely complementary user personas: OpenClaw attracts developers seeking broad integration reach and community-driven extensibility, while Hermes attracts teams building structured, auditable multi-agent pipelines.

 What are the main risks of deploying autonomous AI agents in 2026?